 Lenders often want to know what you plan to use a home equity loan for.
 Debt consolidation for credit cards is one use, but you might want to use the money to build an addition to your house.
 Expect questions about that.
 In the past, lenders preferred equity loans be used to make home improvements, adding to the value of the real estate used as collateral, but that isn’t the case today.

 There are generally no restrictions on how you use a HELOC.
 If you want to consolidate debt by paying off a car loan and credit card debt, that’s fine.
-The lender is only concerned that you pay interest and principal according to the terms of the line of credit.
+The lender is only concerned that you repay the interest and principal according to the terms of the loan or line of credit.

 Consider Your Options

 If your credit score is high enough, you might be able to find a lender who will offer you a personal loan that you can use to repay your credit cards.
 A personal loan can carry a lower interest rate and collateral is usually not required.

 If you have an excellent credit score (uncommon for people having trouble making credit card payments) you can also try credit card refinancing with a balance transfer.
 That involves moving debt from a card with a high APR to one with a lower one.
-Card issuers often offer no-interest grace periods of as long as two years to lure people to transfer balances.
+Card issuers offer no-interest grace periods of 12-18 months to lure people to transfer balances.